How to choose the right Performance Testing tool?

 7. Scenario Designing Inputs

-Workload Modelling is one of the important tasks for performance tester.
-Incorrect workload model or scenario creation spoils the purpose of the test.
-Hence the performance testing tool should have the feature to create various types of scenarios like Load Test, Stress Test, Soak Test, Spike Test, Step-up Test etc. To create such types of test scenarios, performance testing tool must have the following options:
+Workload Modelling is one of the important tasks for performance testers.
+An incorrect workload model or scenario creation spoils the purpose of the test.
+Hence the performance testing tool should have the feature to create various types of scenarios like Load Test, Stress Test, Soak Test, Spike Test, Step-up Test etc. To create such types of test scenarios, the performance testing tool must have the following options:

-• Input for Users at the beginning and at different time period: This is required to create the scenario like Spike Test, Step-up Test etc.
+• Input for Users at the beginning and at different time periods: This is required to create scenarios like Spike Test, Step-up Test etc.

 • Input for Ramp-up and Ramp-down: To save the application from the sudden load at the beginning of the test, ramp-up is used.
 Ramp-up helps to gradually increase the load on the server and ramp-down gradually decreases the load at the end of the test.